Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### How can I extend my subscription?
 Let's say you bought the 1 month for testing the services and all is going great.
 Now your subscription is coming to an end and you like to extend it to add another 3 months.
-Since we don't offer a login-service (yet), you need to remember your subscription end date (look it up in your Wireguard config file: #ValidUntil (mind this is UTC time format)) and before expiry
+Since we don't offer a login-service (yet), you need to remember your subscription end date (look it up in your WireGuard config file: #ValidUntil (mind this is UTC time format)) and before expiry
 - buy a new subscription
 - download or transfer via email the new configuration file from the website
 - redo installation procedure: place config file in same directory `with setupv2.sh` and run it again